-This edition was published by Berkley Trade on July 6, 2010 in paperback and has 340 pages.
+This science fiction, romance is a paperback edition that was published by Berkley Trade on July 6, 2010 and has 340 pages.

 Third in the Federation Chronicles and first in the Phantom Corps romantic sci-fi series with the couple focus on Daniels Haws and the Princess Carina.